-- When booking, make sure you ask about lighting over the table.
+- When booking, remember to ask about lighting over the table.
 Too much or too little light can cause issues.
-Also, choose a quieter area, so you can hear what your friends are saying; it’s hard to part lip-read in a noisy environment and you don’t want to miss out.

-- Don’t be embarrassed to ask for a seating area in the restaurant where the location suits your needs e.g. close to toilets, near to a window etc.
+- Don't be embarrassed to ask for a seating area in the restaurant which suits your needs e.g. near a window.

 - Carry your symbol cane so that the restaurant is aware of your needs.

 - Download the Good Food Talks app to your phone or tablet.
-It enables you to download the restaurant’s menu and make it easier to read by adjusting the fonts, size or contrast.
+It enables you to download a restaurant's menu and make it easier to read by adjusting the fonts, size or contrast.

-- Ask if the venue has a large print menu.
-If they don’t, it’ll at least get them thinking.
+- Ask if the restaurant has a large print menu

 Food and Drink

 - If you order meat on the bone, you can always ask the kitchen to remove the bone before serving.